jtsuvile/git-tutorial/README.md

 ### Install git / make sure you have git installed
 1. Windows users only

 If you have not already, install a bash shell for your Windows.
 Preferably Ubuntu or Linux bash shell.
-Instructions e.g. https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/ and https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview
+For instructions, see for example https://www.howtogeek.com/249966/how-to-install-and-use-the-linux-bash-shell-on-windows-10/ and https://ubuntu.com/tutorials/tutorial-ubuntu-on-windows#1-overview

 2. Find your command line tool
   * In Mac and other unix systems it’s called Terminal and it comes built in